Who Said Photography

 Down Arrow

-Understanding ISO is one of the most crucial parts of improving image quality.
-The ISO camera settings, which you can change via the ISO button, not only control how sensitive your sensor is to light, but also affect noise and grain in your photos.
-Many photographers keep the ISO sensitivity setting on auto to see what kind of image their camera selects based on its sensor size.
-This can be a good idea if you’re shooting landscapes or other wide-angle shots that might require you to use high ISO settings.
+Understanding ISO of your camera is one of the most crucial parts to improving photography.
+The camera ISO settings, which you can change via the ISO button, controls the sensitivity of the sensor and also affect noise and grain in your photos.
+Many photographers keep the ISO setting on auto to see what kind of setting their camera selects based on available light.
+This can be a good idea if you’re shooting landscapes or other wide-angle shots that might require you to use high ISO.
 There are reasons why dedicated ISO manual control may be right for you.

 Table of Contents